 - They lack a wealth of community support in the form of forums and tutorials where you can get free “how-to” guides.

-So, we’ll just assume you’re smart enough to go with WordPress and move right along.
+So, we’ll just assume you’re smart enough to start a blog with WordPress and move right along.

 Step 3: Choose your blog hosting company.